-- An engineer presented the results of a sand size trial in a shale reservoir where they pumped a 50-50 mix of 40/70 and 100 mesh to see how the wells compared to their traditional 40/70 sand completions. - After the presentation he was asked what confidence do you have in the results of this trial?
-"I'm very confident", he said, adding: - "The trial was done early when the shale was still pristine-we were just beginning to drill it up so there weren't other variables interfering with you" - Variables the engineer was likely thinking about: changes in stresses or depletion caused by earlier wells - Variables the engineer was not thinking about: fractures, folds, pinch-outs, TOC, facies changes, porosity, perm, saturation, etc.
+- A completions engineer presented the results of a sand size trial in a shale reservoir where they pumped a 50-50 mix of 40/70 and 100 mesh sand to see how the wells compared to their traditional 40/70 completions. - After the presentation he was asked what confidence do you have in the results of this trial?
+"I'm very confident", he said, adding: - "The trial was done early when the shale was still pristine-we were just beginning to drill it up so there weren't other variables interfering with you" - Variables the engineer was thinking about: changes caused by earlier wells (stresses, depletion) - Variables the engineer was not thinking about: TOC, thermal maturity, fractures, facies changes, porosity, perm, saturation, etc.